 Appeals Council Review

-If you are dissatisfied with the decision made of the Administrative Law Judge, you can request a review by the Appeals Council.
-It is our practice to submit legal briefs to the Appeals Council, to point out errors in the Judge’s decision.
+If you are dissatisfied with the decision made by the Administrative Law Judge, you can request a review by the Appeals Council.
+It is our practice to submit legal briefs to the Appeals Council to point out errors in the judge’s decision.
 The Appeals Council will decide whether it will review your case.
-If the Council agrees with the Administrative Law Judge’s administrative law judge’s decision, the denial will be upheld.
-However, if it is found that your case deserves a second look, it will return the case to an Administrative Law Judge to resolve outstanding issues.
+The denial will stand if the Council concurs with the Administrative Law Judge’s decision.
+However, if your case merits a second look, it will return to an Administrative Law Judge to resolve outstanding issues.

 Review by Federal Court

-If the Appeals Council agrees with the decision to deny benefits, you can bring a civil suit in the United States District Court, to have a Federal Judge to review the Social Security Administration’s final decision.
+Suppose the Appeals Council agrees with the decision to deny benefits.
+In that case, you can bring a civil suit in the United States District Court to have a Federal Judge review the Social Security Administration’s final decision.
 The legal standards in Federal Court are very technical.
-You should be represented by an experienced appellate attorney.
-Your case must be filed within sixty days of the Appeals Council’s decision.
-Fusco, Brandenstein & Rada, P.C. has been successfully handling such cases since our founding in 1978.
+An experienced appellate attorney should represent you.
+You must file your case within sixty days of the Appeals Council’s decision.
+Fusco, Brandenstein & Rada, P.C. has successfully handled such cases since our founding in 1978.

 Fusco, Brandenstein & Rada, P.C.
 Will Help You Fight for the Benefits You Deserve

-Our New York Social Security Disability attorneys understand what you’re going through.
+Our New York Social Security Disability lawyers understand what you’re going through.
 Disability can be a stressful experience.
-When you’re hurt and unable to earn a living, it’s overwhelming.
+It’s overwhelming when you’re hurt and unable to earn a living.
 How do you pay for necessary medical treatment?
-How do you support your family.
+How do you support your family?

-If you’ve been denied Social Security Disability Benefits at any level – application, reconsideration, hearing or Appeals Council, Fusco, Brandenstein & Rada, P.C. can become involved in your case to handle a hearing or appeal.
-We are well-versed in the complex laws associated with Social Security Disability benefits.
+If you’ve been denied Social Security Disability Benefits at any level – application, reconsideration, hearing, or Appeals Council, Fusco, Brandenstein & Rada, P.C. can become involved in your case to handle a hearing or appeal.
+We have expertise in the intricate laws related to Social Security Disability benefits.
 We know how to best handle Social Security’s complicated procedures.
 Our team will advocate for your rights and fight for the Social Security benefits you deserve.
-Additionally, we will clue you in to additional types of benefits for which you may be eligible as well.
+Additionally, we will clue you into additional benefits for which you may also be eligible.
 You should not have to suffer through this ordeal alone.
 We’ll be by your side every step of the way to provide guidance and support.

 If you have a disabling medical condition that keeps you from working, call Fusco, Brandenstein & Rada, P.C. today at 516-496-0400.
-One of our New York Social Security Disability attorneys will be happy to meet with you for a free consultation.
+One of our New York Social Security Disability lawyers will happily meet you for a free consultation.

 You Can Afford Us!